BBC 'receives 100,000 complaints' over Prince Philip coverage

 EastEnders and the MasterChef final were replaced by news programmes, while BBC Four was taken off air completely.

-The BBC declined to confirm the number of complaints it received.
-The details will officially be issued on Thursday.

-The figures are due to be included in the broadcaster's fortnightly complaints bulletin.
+The BBC said: "We are proud of our coverage and the role we play during moments of national significance."

-A figure of 100,000 would make the coverage of Prince Philip's death the most complained-about piece of programming in BBC history.
+A figure of more than 100,000 would make the coverage of Prince Philip's death the most complained-about piece of programming in BBC history.

 Other programmes that attracted a high volume of correspondence included the broadcast of Jerry Springer: The Opera, which received 63,000 complaints in 2005; and Russell Brand's prank call to actor Andrew Sachs, which drew 42,000 complaints in 2008.